-Top Tips To Save On Insurance Premiums
+Top Tips To Save On Insurance For Truck Drivers

 Over the last decade commercial trucking insurance rates have gone through the roof.
 One report noted that commercial fleets are seeing anywhere from 100 to 300% rate increases, at the same time coverage has been reduced.

 But why are the rates increasing?
 One reason is that insurance companies are losing money.
 It’s unlikely they are in the “red” so a better reason is probably that shareholders are not making the anticipated inflated profits.

 Another reason could be that some motor carriers are lowering their driver hiring standards.
 This has led to an increase in accidents, with a costlier legal fees for defense.

 Whatever the reason for premium increase ALL trucking companies that are paying the price.
 What can you do ensure you are receiving the best coverage for minimum premium?